maxkasy/home/_pages/workshops/social_foundations_workshop.md

 - Ana-Andreea Stoica: *Diagnosing and mitigating bias in networks*
 - Celestine Mendler-Dünner: *Performative Prediction*
+- Carina Prunkl: *Algorithms and social epistemology*

 ### Frontier talks: May 24-26

 - Ana-Andreea Stoica: *New models and insights in network interference problems*
 - Celestine Mendler-Dünner: *Algorithmic Collective Action in ML*
+- Carina Prunkl: *Which decisions should we not automate?*

 ### Panel discussion - agenda setting: May 27